DrPlantabyte/simple-si-units/simple-si-units/README.md

 * Radioactivity (1/s, aka Bq)
 * Absorbed Dose (J/kg, aka Gy)
 * Dose Equivalent (J/kg, aka Sv)

+## What's NOT included?
+* Not supporting dimensional analysis
+* Not providing an exhaustive list of all possible types (but you can use this library to implement them yourself)
+* Not supporting unusual number types (eg Big-Decimal)
+* Not aiming for full integration with [uom](https://crates.io/crates/uom)

 ## Roadmap
 The version of this library will be incremented to reflect progress through the various milestones.
 The goal is to reach version 1.0 (API stable) as quickly as practical.